-This unit is essential for you to be able to use advanced knowledge and skills to create strategies for organisational change.
-These strategies are founded on an evidencebased critical application of change theory; collaborative communication; workforce management; and effective leadership.
+This unit is essential for you to use advanced knowledge and skills to create strategies for organisational change.
+These strategies are founded on an evidence-based critical application of change theory; collaborative communication; workforce management; and effective leadership.
 As a leader in driving change, you will be supported in developing and applying the necessary skills to predict potential outcomes of change and the impact on workforce, organisational performance and safety and quality improvement.